LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Introduction

-In summary, our contribution is as follows: \begin{itemize}[itemsep=0.0em] \item We propose LittleBit, a novel method unifying latent matrix factorization with multi-scale compensation for extreme sub-1-bit quantization, achieving unprecedentedly low effective bits (e.g., down to 0.1 BPW) while preserving model performance.
-To the best of our knowledge, this work is the first exploration demonstrating a viable quantization method at such extreme low bit-per-weight (BPW) levels. \item We introduce Dual-SVID for stable initialization of factorized structures and Residual Compensation to mitigate errors in extreme quantization. \item We provide extensive validation showing that LittleBit significantly outperforms STBLLM~\citep{stbllm2024}, the prior leading sub-1-bit quantization technique, on various LLM scales. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[itemsep=0.0em] \item We propose \name, a novel framework unifying latent matrix factorization with multi-scale compensation to enable extreme sub-1-bit quantization.
+This method achieves effective bits down to 0.1 BPW while preserving model performance, establishing a viable size-performance trade-off for deploying LLMs in resource-constrained environments. \item We introduce Dual-SVID for the effective initialization of factorized structures and integrate Residual Compensation to mitigate approximation errors.
+These techniques collectively stabilize quantization-aware training (QAT) and counteract the information loss inherent in drastic precision reduction, ensuring robust learning dynamics. \item We provide extensive empirical validation demonstrating that \name consistently outperforms STBLLM~\citep{stbllm2024}, the prior leading sub-1-bit technique, across various model scales.
+Our results confirm that \name maintains superior fidelity in the deep compression regime, where baseline methods typically suffer severe degradation. \end{itemize}